jlee52tw/custom_gpu_op_tutorial/README.md

 ## Steps to Run

-1. Ensure you have OpenVINO installed and an Intel GPU available.
+1. Ensure you have OpenVINO installed (tested with 2025.3.0) and an Intel GPU available with OpenCL drivers.
-2. Generate the IR model (optional, if you want to change shapes):
+2. Generate the IR model:
     ```bash
     python create_model.py
     ```
+    *This generates `model.xml` and `model.bin` with the correct topology (CustomAddMul node).*
 3. Run the test script:
     ```bash
     python test_custom_op.py